 Then build a picture of your segments demographically, focusing on personal attributes such as age and gender.
 Also, consider geography and prospect sites and brands’ missions and values.

-You might also like to segment based on authority metrics like DA, TF, DR, organic traffic, and keywords.
+You might also like to segment based on metrics relating to your SEO strategy, like DA, TF, DR, organic traffic, and keywords.

 Then you need to think about how you will target the people you want to outreach to.
 Not in terms of how you’ll make contact (although, more on that later), but in terms of what segments are the best to target.